-- Understand how urban design and built form interacts with the climate and Wellington's environment - Respond to both how people currently use, move around and engage in the city and how they would like to if supported by changes in the urban environment
+- Understand how urban design and built form interacts with the climate and Wellington's environment. - Respond to changing populations by investing in healthy and safe access to recreation activities for older people and across a range of different abilities.

 HEALTHY AND SAFE COMMUNITIES